Snigelson/pytimex/README.md

 ## The Blaster

-I have implemented the above protocol on an Arduino with hopes of being able to both turn it into a replacement adapter for the original software and to use it with my library.
-Currently, it implements the protocol as far as I can tell, but since it adds its own delays it will probably not work too well with the original software.
-I might explore this further in the future.
+Arduino code for the above protocol is available in `timex_transcoder`.
+It works both with the Pyhton code, and with the original Timex software using an RS232 to UART converter.

-Hardware wise, you need an Arduino with ATmega328 (168 would probably work too) with 16 MHz clock.
+To use it you need an Arduino with ATmega328 (168 would probably work too) with 16 MHz clock.
 Should work with Uno, Nano, Duemilanove and others.
-Connect an LED to pin 12 (maybe with a suitable resistor in series) and that's it.
-Experiment with distance and light frequency to get it just right.
-Some LEDs are very focused and offers only a narrow beam, so if you have the option, try to find one with a wide beam.
+Connect a bright LED to pin 12 (maybe with a suitable resistor in series) and that's it.
+Experiment with distance and intensity to get it just right.
+Some LEDs are very focused and offers only a narrow beam, so if you have the option, try to find a bright one with a wide beam.

-As for the LED, I have tried a few different types ranging from IR to blue, from classic low-intensity red to modern cold white, and from what I can tell, the watch receives well on all of them.
-The only difference is in how close, how perpendicular, and how aligned the watch needs to be.
-If it is too close, the receiver seems to saturate and nothing is received.

 What ultimately worked best for me was to use a high-intensity white LED without a resistor and shine it onto a surface.
 That way, the angle and